rage/java-programming-fall-19/data/part-5/1-learning-object-oriented-programming.md

 ## Object

 An **Object** refers to an independent entity that has data (instance variables) and behavior (methods) attached to it.
 Objects can differ a lot in structure and function: some may describe concepts of a problem domain, and others coordinate the interaction between various objects.
-Object's interact with one another through method calls - method calls are used to both request information from objects and give instructions to them.
+Objects interact with one another through method calls - method calls are used to both request information from objects and give instructions to them.
 In general, each object has clearly defined boundaries and behaviors, and each object knows only about the objects it needs to perform its task.
 In other words, the object hides its internal operations and provides access to behavior through clearly defined methods.
 Also, the object is independent of any objects that it doesn't need to accomplish its task.

 In the previous section, we dealt with objects depicting people whose structure was defined in a "Person" class.
 For review, it's a good idea to remember the purpose of a class: a **class** contains the blueprint needed to create objects, and also defines the objects' variables and methods.
 An object is instantiated based on the constructor in the class.